+We face the reality of death every day.
 Death is the inescapable thing.
 None of us will escape death.
 It is the universal consequence of sin.

-Let's start with Wisdom Chapter 2:21(p682?) talking about evildoers - "These were their thoughts, but they erred for their wickedness blinded them.... for God formed man to be imperishable ...but by the envy of the devil, death entered the world, and they who are in his possession experience it."
+Let's start with Wisdom Chapter 2:21 (p682?) talking about evildoers - "These were their thoughts, but they erred for their wickedness blinded them.... for God formed man to be imperishable ...but by the envy of the devil, death entered the world, and they who are in his possession experience it."

 One of the only places in Sacred Scripture where it says straightforwardly that death was not part of the plan.
-That death was brought by the chain of events begun by a fallen angel, and allowed to continue by our own free choice in the garden at the beginning.
-Death was never meant to be. you think its hard to imagine a world like that.
-Take it for granted that heaven will be that way.
+That death was brought by the chain of events begun by a fallen angel, and allowed to continue by our own free choice - in the garden - at the beginning.
+Death was never meant to be.
+You think it's hard to imagine a world like that.
+But remember, you take it for granted that heaven will be that way.
 Heaven will be a place of imperishability.

 God wills all to be saved.
 He wills none to be damned.
+He creates none to be damned.
 But the time for accepting or rejecting God, ends at death.
 The reality of judgment then, calls everyone to conversion, because it's a real thing.
 And that's what we are going to build from.
-Death, judgment, heaven, or hell.
+Death, Judgment, Heaven, or Hell.